UW-INFO442-AU21/group1-jeremys-goats/README.md

 ## Our Mission

 This app is designed to educate the end user on the meanings of different date labels in order to determine the actual expiration date of a given food item.\
-This will (hopefully) reduce food waste and thus
+This will (hopefully) reduce food waste and thus reduce environmental impact and landfill emissions.

 ## Available Scripts